Hawija

-Hawija (الحويجة, Al-Ḥawīja) is the central town of Al-Hawija District in the Kirkuk Province of Iraq, 45 km west of Kirkuk, and north of Baghdad.
-The town has a population of about 100,000 inhabitants.
+Hawija (الحويجة, Al-Ḥawīja) also called Hawija Al-Ubaid is the central town of Hawija District in the Kirkuk Province of Iraq, 45 km west of Kirkuk, and north of Baghdad.
+The town has a population of about 480,000 inhabitants.

-Hawija District has approximately 150,000 inhabitants, mostly populated by Sunni Arabs.
+Hawija District has approximately 520,000 inhabitants, mostly populated by Sunni Arabs.

 History

-Hawija, also called Hawija Al-Ubaid, is inhabited by Al-Ubaid tribe, Dulaim tribe, Al Jubour, Shammar tribes.
+Hawija, is inhabited by the Al-Ubaid tribe, the Dulaim tribe, and the Al Jubour and Shammar tribes.

-Iraq War 2003-11
+Iraq War, 2003–2011

 During the Iraq War, U.S. and Iraqi forces experienced numerous lethal attacks in the area from Sunni insurgents.
 The area of Hawija was once considered one of the most dangerous in all of Iraq with US soldiers and the foreign press corps in Baghdad dubbing Hawija "Anbar of the North," a reference to the violence wracked province in Western Iraq.